slushiegoose/Town-Of-Us/README.md

 ### **Team: Crewmates**
 The Mayor is a Crewmate that can vote multiple times.\
 The Mayor has a Vote Bank, which is the number of times they can vote.\
-They have the option to abstain their vote during a meeting, adding that vote to the Vote Bank.\
+They have the option to abstain their vote during a meeting, adding that vote to the Vote Bank, their vote will also be missing from the results screen.
 As long as not everyone has voted, the Mayor can use as many votes from their Vote Bank as they please.

 ### Game Options